-Established 30 years ago this March, The Market is both a village grocer, providing healthy food options and personal care products, as well as a café.
+Established more than 30 years ago, The Market is both a village grocer, providing healthy food options and personal care products, as well as a café.
 Both areas of this Front Street shop offer organic ingredients and minimally processed (clean!) foods.

 The Market was born from owner Shelly Scoggin’s desire to find a healthier way of living for her family.
 At the time she had a new baby on the way and finding a source for organic food options on the North Fork was nearly impossible.
 That’s when she knew it was the right time to open her market.